-Fuck Cancer, a 501 (c)3 nonprofit and registered Canadian charity, is dedicated to early detection, prevention and providing support to those affected by cancer.
+Fuck Cancer, a 501 (c)3 nonprofit in the United States and registered Canadian charity, is dedicated to early detection, prevention and providing support to those affected by cancer.
 We do this through digital initiatives, programs, events and funding research that will change the way people think and talk about cancer and ultimately improve health outcomes.

 Fuck Cancer believes that people diagnosed with cancer, their families and support network should have equitable access to early detection, prevention and psychosocial support.